google/llvm-premerge-checks/docs/playbooks.md

 - `ph_scripts_refspec`: ("main" by default): refspec branch of llvm-premerge-checks to use.
 This variable is also used in pipeline "bootstrap" in Buildkite interface.
 Use "branch-name" for branches and "pull/123/head" for Pull Requests.
 - `ph_dry_run_report`: do not report any results back to Phabricator.
 - `ph_no_cache`: (if set to any value) clear compilation cache before the build.
-- `ph_projects`: which projects to use, "detect" will look on diff to infer the projects, "default" selects all projects.
+- `ph_projects`: which projects to use (semicolon separated), "detect" will look on diff to infer the projects, "default" selects all projects.
 - `ph_notify_email`: comma-separated list of email addresses to be notified when build is complete.
 - `ph_log_level` ("DEBUG", "INFO", "WARNING" (default) or "ERROR"): log level for build scripts.
 - `ph_linux_agents`, `ph_windows_agents`: custom JSON constraints on agents.
 For example, you might put one machine to a custom queue if it's errornous and send jobs to it with `ph_windows_agents={"queue": "custom"}`.
 - `ph_skip_linux`, `ph_skip_windows` (if set to any value): skip build on this OS.
 - `ph_skip_generated`: don't run custom steps generated from within llvm-project.